Mortgage Prequalification: Your First Step Toward Getting a Home Loan

 Prequalification vs. preapproval: What’s the difference?

-On the other hand, a preapproval requires verified information about your finances.
-You’ll have to provide several documents, including W-2s, pay stubs, bank statements, tax returns, and records of your debts.
+With a preapproval, you’ll have to provide W-2s, pay stubs, bank statements, tax returns, and records of your debts.
 The lender will also check your credit score.
 If approved, you’ll receive a preapproval letter stating the loan amount you can borrow.

 In short, a prequalification makes sense when you’re in the early stages and just want to know a budget to work with.
 A preapproval is the next step once you’re ready to start hunting for your dream house.